 I have concerns about the structural integrity of my house which may be the result of movement of the concrete slab or footings.

-I don’t know whether I should be talking to a structural engineer or someone specialising in underpinning or slab stabilisation.
+I do not know whether I should be talking to a structural engineer or someone specialising in underpinning or slab stabilisation.

 We put so much love into our homes.
 So much trust.
-And we want our homes to love us – protect us – and keep us safe.
+And we want our homes to love us – to protect us – and to keep us safe.

 As structural engineers trusted by many to help fix their houses, we have a few tools to help fix your home and stop it moving.

 In our toolbox, underpinning is the big tool.
 The game-changer.
 The winning blow.
-But it’s also expensive and can make a mess of your home if done badly.
+But it is also expensive and can make a mess of your home if done badly.